 Also, remember to establish and maintain (for at least six years) payroll records for each pay period for employees and payments to retirees.

-Please note the NYS minimum wage increase to $11.10 per hour, effective December 31, 2018.
+Please note the NYS minimum wage increase to $12.50 per hour, effective December 31, 2020.
 (New Minimum wage posters can be printed from NYS Department of Labor website: www.labor.ny.gov ).
 Note: In New York City, Long Island, and Westchester; minimum wage rates are higher, please refer to the website or call our office for details.
 In addition, employers in the hospitality industry also have additional rules.
+For instance wait staff minimum cash wage rises to $8.35, and the maximum tip credit is $4.15.

 Paid Family Leave – On January 1, 2018 Paid Family Leave Act (PFL) began in New York.
 This program is designed to provide wage replacement and job protection to employees who need time away from their jobs to: